This Girl Perfectly Shuts Down The Idea That Women Should Be Smaller Than Men

 Women come in all shapes and sizes and one beautifully outspoken girl won't waste a minute on anyone who thinks otherwise.

-When 20-year-old Bekkah came across a tweeted gif of a man scooping a woman up into his arms alongside text romanticising her small size, she decided to respond by challenging the stereotype.
+When 20-year-old Bekkah came across a tweeted gif of a man scooping a woman up into his arms alongside text romanticizing her small size, she decided to respond by challenging the stereotype.

 "When she's small enough for you to do this to her," @GirlThatsSlim posted beneath the gif of a couple doing that romantic lift move we're all more than familiar with now thanks to movies like Dirty Dancing and Crazy, Stupid, Love.